comtihon/enot/README.md

     }
 Here:
 `name` is the name of current project.
+`fullname` is a namespace with name.
+It is used to distinguish github forks.
+Usually you don't need it, as it will set up automatically from url.
+`erlang` is a list of erlang releases you application is compatible with.
+Is used by [octocoon](https://github.com/comtihon/octocoon) build system.
 `app_vsn` is a version of erlang application.
 Coon uses it when composing `.app` and in `relx.conf`.
 `with_source` if set to true - will include source, when moving to local/remote cache and packaging.
 Default is true.
 `link_all` if set to true - all deps will be linked to main project (including deps of deps).
 Default is true.
 You can